 A walker walks heel first as opposed to a runner who runs in-sole first.
 A running shoe will have a stiffer sole whereas a walking shoe will have more flex and blend to its design.

 Keep in mind the fact that manufacturers put more thought into running shoes than they do in walking shoes, so what might seem the same to you might actually make a huge difference to you when you walk in them.

-In this case, you need to make sure that whichever shoe you picked is both flexible and light weight.
-A good walking shoe would weigh between 10-32 ounces.
-The reason why you would need a light weight shoe is because it's easier to move around in them on any surface.
+In this case, you need to make sure that whichever shoe you picked is both flexible and lightweight.
+A good walking shoe would weigh between 10 to 32 ounces.
+The reason why you would need a lightweight shoe is that it's easier to move around in them on any surface.
 Same is the case with flexibility.

 Try walking around for about 30 minutes before trying the shoes on.
 What this does is make your foot a bit swollen.
 When you wear the shoe, you can determine whether it'll fit perfectly after a long walk or will it be too tight.
 Your shoes don't have to be too fitted, however.

 Make sure that there's an almost 1.3-centimeter space left between your toes and the tip of the shoe.
 The sides don't have to be too tight to the point of hurting you, however, they can't be too loose to the point where your foot falls off either.

 Your heel tends to touch the ground first when you're walking, so you would need shoes which lay flat.
 However, as I'm pretty sure you know, no athletic shoe is completely flat.
 This is referred to as the heel drop measurement.
 The difference in heights can be from 10-30 millimeters based on whichever design you pick.